 It clears up acne.
 Pimples form when pores become clogged with dead skin cells, bacteria and oil, providing the perfect breeding ground for Propionibacterium acnes, a common bacteria responsible for blemishes.
 When vitamin A creams stimulate cell turnover the same process happens within the pores themselves, helping to slow oil production and keep pores clear.

 If you decide to try an over-the-counter vitamin A cream, look for retinol on the ingredient list rather than retinyl palmitate, a weaker version of the vitamin.
 Retinol isn’t as potent as prescription-strength retinoic acid, so results may take longer to see, but it’s also less irritating to sensitive skin.
 Unfortunately, it’s common for vitamin A creams to cause redness, sensitivity and dry, flaky skin until you become acclimated.
 To minimize these side effects, start by applying just a pea-sized amount to your face every other night or every two nights for several weeks; follow with a plain, unscented moisturizer.
 Gradually increase your usage to nightly.

 Be sure to use sunscreen during the day, too; topical retinoids can increase your skin’s sensitivity to UV damage.
+(The Environmental Working Group's Guide to Sunscreens may help you shop for one.)
 Avoid retinol and retinoids if you’re pregnant; you can speak to your dermatologist about other options that are safer while you're expecting.